Midsize Car

 Check this week’s Fair Purchase Price or see the Accord Hybrid models for sale near you.

-The Toyota Camry was redesigned for 2025.
-Rather than being split into the Camry and Camry Hybrid like previous generations, the Toyota Camry now comes exclusively with a hybrid powertrain.
+The Toyota Camry was redesigned for the 2025 model year.
+Rather than being split into the Camry and Camry Hybrid like previous generations, the Toyota Camry now comes exclusively as a hybrid powertrain.
 It’s capable of returning over 50 combined mpg and still has the practicality, safety, and resale value we love about Toyota.
+Like the Accord Hybrid, for 2026 the Camry gets new black exterior accents, available in the SE-based Nightshade Edition.
+The Camry is available in LE, SE, Nightshade, XLE, and XSE trims, and all-wheel drive (AWD) is optional on every trim level.

 Toyota Camry Highlights